-Why Is a Burrito a Sandwich in New York? – Wacky Tax Wednesdays
+Why is a burrito a sandwich in New York? – Wacky Tax Wednesday

 - Aug 6, 2014 | Gail Cole

-Merriam-Webster backs me up: “two pieces of bread with something (such as meat, peanut butter, etc) between them” or “one slice of bread covered with food.”
-The Oxford Dictionary agrees but the Urban Dictionary takes a broader approach, calling a sandwich “a food commonly used by men to oppress women.”
+Merriam-Webster backs me up: “two or more slices of bread or a split roll having a filling in between" or “one slice of bread covered with food.”
+The Oxford Dictionary agrees.
+The Urban Dictionary takes a broader approach, calling a sandwich “a food commonly used by men to oppress women.”
 But I digress.

 The sandwich is named after the Earl of Sandwich, an 18th century nobleman with a weakness for the gaming tables.
 He took his food sandwich style so as not to have to stop his play (or look away from his fellow players).
-And I’ll bet you a sandwich that the Earl did not eat burritos.
+And I’ll bet you a sandwich the Earl didn't eat burritos.

-Why, then, is a burrito a sandwich in New York State?
+Why, then, is a burrito a sandwich in New York?

 Planet Money tackled this question with its typical verve, trying to stump a sales tax expert and getting gleeful over the fact that “a burrito is legally a sandwich” in New York.
 Episode 554: How the Burrito Became a Sandwich explores the “but wait” moment, the moment when an exception to the rule (or exemption to the tax) is born.

 The birth of an exemption

 Sales tax was born during the Great Depression, when states were in especially dire need of revenue.
 Initially, it applied to all sales of food.
 Soon after came the Planet Money “But wait moment”: Many states started exempting food purchased for home consumption (groceries), assuming people who dine out have more disposable income and are better able to afford the tax than people who stay home and cook.
 And so it began.